Salomon Quest 4 GTX

 Underfoot, it’s a similar story with plenty of shock absorption and protection for the rough and rocky conditions we encountered during our backpacking trip in Washington’s Hoh Rainforest.
 Even loaded down with a moderately heavy pack (around 35 lbs.), I didn’t experience any foot soreness despite a full day on the trail.
 That said, it’s important to point out that the Quest is a serious boot that will likely be overkill for many day hikers and even backpackers that stick to well-trodden paths.
 Salomon did a nice job retaining some flexibility at the forefoot, so it’s not too stiff while walking, but it’s nevertheless a substantial and burly design that’s best suited for difficult and technical terrain.
 For those who plan to stick to easy to moderate trails or want something lighter and more flexible, we recommend Salomon’s own X Ultra 4.

 Updates to the Quest’s design have led to a modest drop in weight for this latest model.
-In comparing my men’s size 9s, Salomon trimmed about an ounce per shoe, and the new boot weighs in at 2 pounds 11.2 ounces (listed weight is higher at 2 lbs.
+In comparing my men’s size 9s, Salomon trimmed about an ounce per shoe, and the newer boot weighs in at 2 pounds 11.2 ounces (listed weight is higher at 2 lbs.
 14.2 oz.).
-Among other midweight hiking boots, this brings it closer to key competitors like the Lowa Renegade (2 lbs.
+Among other midweight hiking boots, this brings it closer to key competitors like the LOWA Renegade (2 lbs.
 7 oz.), Scarpa Zodiac Plus GTX (2 lbs.
-6.4 oz.), and Vasque Breeze AT Mid GTX (2 lbs.
-11 oz.).
+6.4 oz.), and Oboz Bridger Mid WP (2 lbs.
+6 oz.).
 But to be clear, this is not a light and nimble boot like the brand’s own X Ultra 4 Mid GTX (1 lb.
 14 oz.).
 Wearing it back-to-back with the X Ultra, the added heft is immediately noticeable.
 But so too are the extra cushioning, taller ankle height and protection, and added stability for covering challenging terrain.

 As I touched on above, there’s still decent flexibility at the forefoot, so you don’t feel like you’re wearing an old leather clunker, but the Quest’s burly overall design nevertheless is overkill for many hikers and lightweight backpackers.
 These folks would be perfectly fine saving with a sprightlier lightweight model like the aforementioned X Ultra 4 or Asolo's Falcon GV.
 However, if you want a performance fit that provides great support around the ankles for technical approaches, rough terrain, and when carrying a lot of weight, the Quest is a fantastic option.